Clever/saml2/README.md

 - `alt_private_keys` - (Array of PEM format strings) - Additional private keys to use when attempting to decrypt responses.
 Useful for adding backward-compatibility for old certificates after a rollover.
 - `alt_certs` - (Array of PEM format strings) - Additional certificates to expose in the SAML metadata.
 Useful for staging new certificates for rollovers.
 - `audience` - (String or RegExp) — If set, at least one of the `<Audience>` values within the `<AudienceRestriction>` condition of a SAML authentication response must match.
 Defaults to `entity_id`.
+- `notbefore_skew` - (Number) – To account for clock skew between IdP and SP, accept responses with a NotBefore condition ahead of the current time (according to our clock) by this number of seconds.
+Defaults to 1.
+Set it to 0 for optimum security but no tolerance for clock skew.
 - `force_authn` - (Boolean) - If true, forces re-authentication of users even if the user has a SSO session with the [IdP](#IdentityProvider).
 This can also be configured on the [IdP](#IdentityProvider) or on a per-method basis.
 - `auth_context` - Specifies `AuthnContextClassRef`.
 This can also be configured on a per-method basis.
 - `nameid_format` - Format for Name ID.
 This can also be configured on a per-method basis.